kimkj2013/bullshit-performance-std/README.md

 To get this fantastic benchmarking suite onto your machine and start testing, follow these steps:

 ### Windows users (without Python installed)
-1. Clone the repo: `git clone https://github.com/natemara/bullshit-performance-std.git`
+1. Grab the latest windows binaries from the releases tab
 2. Run the BSPI
-	1. `cd bullshit-performance-std`
+	1. `cd BSPS-win32`
-	2. `cd win32`
-	2. `bs`
+	2. `bullshit`
 3. Brag about your score on the internet!

 ### \*Nix/Mac OSX/Windows users (with Python) ###